 Since then, Long has become an instrumental member of the Northeast athletic family, helping turn the Tiger softball program into a perennial powerhouse.

-The Tigers won the MACJC North Division championship for six consecutive years (2001-06).
-Northeast has hosted the MACJC State Tournament twice in 2002 and 2004.
+The Tigers won the MACJC North Division championship for six consecutive years (2001-06) and twice hosted the MACJC State Tournament twice in 2002 and 2004.

-Long's crew battled through the loser’s bracket of the NJCAA Region 23 Tournament in 2003 to clinch the title and punch a bid to the NJCAA National Tournament.
+Long's crew battled through the loser’s bracket of the NJCAA Region 23 Tournament in 2003 to clinch the title and punch a bid to the NJCAA Division II National Tournament in Iowa.

 Northeast’s softball team was the only team in NJCAA Region 23 to play in every regional championship matchup from 2001-06.